-To start our list of South Beach Diet terms, let’s talk about the Body Reboot week.
-You’ll use the Body Reboot kit for the first 7 days on the South Beach Diet.
+To start our list of South Beach Diet terms, let’s talk about the One-Week Reboot kit.
+You’ll use the Reboot kit for the first seven days on the South Beach Diet.
 In addition to exercising 30 minutes a day and drinking adequate water, you’ll enjoy five days of specially selected South Beach Diet meals, shakes and snacks.
 You will add in at least three servings of non-starchy vegetables and up to three Extras.

 This week, you’ll also incorporate DIY meals.
 Be sure to eat these throughout the week, not all on the same day!
-During the Body Reboot week, you’ll stick to Proteins, Healthy Fats and non-starchy Vegetables.
+During the One-Week Reboot, you’ll stick to Proteins, Healthy Fats and non-starchy Vegetables.
 You’ll avoid all refined carbohydrates, grains, fruits, legumes and sugary drinks including alcohol and regular soda in week 1.

 Why the restrictions?
 You need to remedy insulin-resistance issues that were brought on by eating too many sugary (highly refined) carbs.
 By limiting added sugar and all carbohydrate-dense foods, your body begins to use its fat stores for fuel and retrains itself to run on healthy, nutritious foods.
 Week 1 is considered the reboot stage.
 You’ll lose weight fast, and the low carb approach will start to reduce your cravings for highly refined carbs and added sugars.

-Please Note: Our Diabetes plan does not include the Body Reboot week and receives a different week one meal plan.
+Please Note: Our Diabetes plan does not include the One-Week Reboot kit and receives a different week one meal plan.

 2. Weight Loss Phase

-After your Body Reboot week, you will enter your Weight Loss Phase.
+After your One-Week Reboot, you will enter your Weight Loss Phase.
 You will follow this meal plan until you reach your goal weight.
 You’ll continue losing weight and keep challenging yourself during your 30-minute exercise routine.
 You’ll have more flexibility with your menu and can even have the occasional glass of wine.